^

 • Indications for use: infectious diseases of the urinary tract, abdominal cavity, kidneys, inflammation of the prostate gland, gonorrhea.
 Infections of the respiratory tract, ENT organs, skin and soft tissues.

-Release form: tablets of 0.2 g, 10 pieces per pack.
+Release form: tablets of 0.2 g, 10 pieces per package.

 Erythromycin

-• Method of application: inside 0.25 g every 4-6 hours, if the disease is severe, then take 0.5 g.
+• Method of application: orally 0.25 g every 4-6 hours, if the disease is severe, then take 0.5 g.
 The ointment is applied in a thin layer to the affected tissues, 2-3 times a day.
 The duration of treatment is determined by the attending physician.

 • Side effects: nausea, vomiting, diarrhea, liver dysfunction, allergic reactions.